This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 These volunteers spend countless hours preparing for this annual event, including making their own costumes and rehearsing the official events for two months in advance.

 Patience is a virtue – especially since you’re welcoming summer to Scotland in April.
 Don’t expect summer temperatures to ever actually arrive here.
-But perhaps the sun might come out in August!
+But perhaps the sun might come out for a week or two!

 The official events begin at the National Monument, sometimes referred to as Edinburgh’s Disgrace since the funds ran out shortly after starting construction.